OriolAbril/gsoc2019_blog/notebooks/emcee_autocorrelation/emcee_autocorrelation_time.md

 to estimate the autocorrelation time of Affine Invariant MCMC Ensemble Samplers.

 ## A more realistic example
-A second example is also tested to show that the autocorrelation time converges to a given value as the number of samples grow independently of the method used.
+A second example using real emcee samples is also tested to show that the autocorrelation time converges to a given value as the number of samples grow.
+In our case, we also want to show that the autocorrelation time converges to the same value independently of the method used.

 ```python